itom-project/itom/docs/userDoc/source/02_installation/build_dependencies.rst

 sphinx is dependent on other packages, such that it is worth to install Sphinx using the |python| tool **pip** (If you don't have **pip** see the next section).
 Then open a command-line (cmd.exe) and switch to the directory **[YourPythonPath]/Scripts**.
-Type the following command in order to download **sphinx** including dependecies from the internet and install it::
+Type the following command in order to download **sphinx** including dependencies from the internet and install it::

     pip install sphinx